-TPU\$NOTSAMEBUF

-The first and second marker are in

-different buffers.

-The data type of the indicated parameter is not supported by the

-MODIFY_RANGE built-in.

-You specified an illegal keyword.

-TPU\$INVPARAM ERROR You specified a parameter of the wrong type.
-TPU\$MODRANGEMARKS ERROR MODIFY_RANGE requires either two marker parameters or none.
-TPU\$TOOFEW ERROR Too few arguments passed to the MODIFY_RANGE built-in.
-TPU\$TOOMANY ERROR Too many arguments passed to the MODIFY_RANGE built-in.
-TPU\$NORETURNVALUE ERROR MODIFY_RANGE cannot return a value.
+irst and second marker are in ent buffers. data type of the indicated lata type of the indicated neter is not supported by the IFY_RANGE built-in. pecified an illegal keyword. specified a parameter of the g type.
+IFY_RANGE requires either narker parameters or none. ew arguments passed to the IFY_RANGE built-in. nany arguments passed to IODIFY_RANGE built-in.
+IFY_RANGE cannot return a moved the pointer cursor, the code fragment modifies the range to reflect the new pointer cursor location.

 This code fragment creates a range between the editing point and the pointer cursor location.
-At a point in the program after you might have moved the pointer cursor, the code fragment modifies the range to reflect the new pointer cursor location.
+At a point in the program after you might have